Basic anatomy of the spinal ligaments

 Spinal ligaments are bands of tough connective tissue that connect spinal bones together.
-These pliable bands of tissue permit and limit flexion, extension, and motion in the back and neck.
+These pliable bands of tissue permit and limit flexion, extension and motion in the neck and back.

 Comprised of mostly collagen, ligaments are found throughout the body and are the main connective tissue for bones and joints.
 As such, ligaments provide stability between bones, preventing joints from excessive movement, or hyper-flexion.
 For example, ligaments help prevent knees and elbows from bending backwards.

 In the spine, ligaments hold each vertebra together, and they also connect one vertebra to another along the spinal column.
 Tendons are similar in structure to spinal ligaments, but tendons connect spinal bones to spinal muscles.

 The spinal column has a complex system of ligaments that essentially:

 - Connect vertebrae and hold them together